knoxa/knoxa.github.io/text/names/index.md

 ![A concept lattice - Alex fixed](names-alex-fix.svg)

 This is correct if you consider a graph component as a person, but the "top concepts are people" assumption still give 4 people instead of 3.
-What I need to do is consider the concept "top concept" names meet.
+What I need to do is consider the concept where "top concept" names meet.
 If I decide that this better represents the person, then I can merge the names above, and apply the "names below are the same person" assumption as before.
 For the above example, concept nodes 1 and 2 are associated only with the objects "alexieff" and "alexeiev" respectively.
 Concept node 3 is associated only with the object "A421", which is the Soundex code for both "alexieff" and "alexeiev".